Could tiny homes soon be coming to St. Lucie County?

 On Feb.
 21 at 6 p.m., county leaders will host a planning board workshop to gather resident feedback on the idea.

-"We've had residents come and request that, 'I want to put an extra facility, an extra residence on my property for my father in law, my parents, or what not.'
-The code just doesn't allow for it at this time," said Erick Gill, Communications Director, St. Lucie County.
+"We've had residents come and request that, 'I want to put an extra facility, an extra residence on my property for my father in law, my parents, or whatnot.'
+The code just doesn't allow for it at this time," said county spokesman Erick Gill.

 In order to allow for tiny homes on property, the county code would need to be changed.